nextpyp/prismpyp/docs/eval2d.md

-## 🖼️ Visualizing your dataset: Generate embeddings and 2D visualizations for the entire dataset
+# 🖼️ 2D Embedding Generation and Visualization

-   Once the model has finished training, we can generate static 2D visualizations of the feature vectors to examine the different types of micrograph and power spectrum features present in the dataset.
+Once the model has finished training, you can generate **static 2D visualizations** of learned feature vectors.

-   1. To perform inference on real-domain images:
+These embeddings reveal structural patterns across your dataset — highlighting variations in ice type, contamination, or support film quality.

+> 💡 The following steps can be applied to both **real-domain** and **Fourier-domain** models.

+---

+## 🧩 1.
+Generate 2D Embeddings for Real-Domain Images

+Perform inference on the trained **real-domain** model:
    ```bash
    prismpyp eval2d \
     --output-path output_dir/real \